Overuse injury compensation claims - Introduction

 A diagnosis of diffuse RSI is given when pain is felt but there is no determined cause.

-Can I claim for an overuse injury?
+Do I have a claim for an overuse injury?

 If you have suffered an overuse injury at work you may be able to make a compensation claim against your employer.